appsquickly/typhoon/README.md

 * Evyeryone knows XML.
 * As for learning the markup: You don't need to, because there's code-completion and hints.
 Right now, I have schema-based completion, which is pretty cool.
 And I'm working with the Jetbrains team, who make the brilliant
 <a href="http://www.jetbrains.com/objc/">AppCode IDE</a>.
-They're kindly opening up their previously private APIs and will provide more code introspections so you get completion/validation on initializer, selector and property-names, as well as checks on all of your components wired by reference.
+They're kindly opening up their previously private APIs
+which will allow more code introspections.
+So you get completion/validation on initializer, selector and property-names, as well as checks on all of your components wired by reference.
 * It provides very low overhead, so is compatible with memory and CPU-constrained devices.
 * It can still be used as the foundation for a future GUI-tool - this is what Apple does with Interface Builder and StoryBoards.
 Great build-time tools, lean runtime.